millerdev/pyxt/README.md

   /path/to/your/virtualenv/bin/pip install -r \
     https://github.com/millerdev/PyXT/raw/master/requirements.txt
   ```
-- Install the extension in VS Code
-- Reload VS Code
 - Open Settings in VS Code and search for `pyxt.pythonPath`.
 Set the value to
   the path of the `python` executable in the virtualenv created above.
-Something
+It will
-  like `/path/to/your/virtualenv/bin/python`.
+  be something like `/path/to/your/virtualenv/bin/python`.
-- Reload VS Code

 ## Usage